vorov2/dyalect/README.md

 Dy is shipped with a crossplatform interactive console which can help you to familiarize yourself with the language.

-The project is still in early development, however you can already download the binaries or study existing code.

 Please refer to [wiki](https://github.com/vorov2/dyalect/wiki) for more information.